emilyalena/PowerBI/README.md

 # PowerBI

-I have included PDFs and the .pbix files for my Power BI projects
+I have included PDFs and the .pbix files for my Power BI projects.

+Most of these projects follow challenges from Workout Wednesdy PowerBI Challenges.